MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-apps.md

 ![](media/powerbi-service-create-apps/power-bi-apps-home-blog.png)

 Business users often need multiple Power BI dashboards and reports to run their business.
 With apps, they won't have to remember the names of all these dashboards and how to navigate to them, because the apps bring the pieces together.
-For you as a report creator or admin, apps also make it easier to manage permissions on collections of dashboards.

 With Power BI apps, now in preview, you can create collections of dashboards and reports and distribute these apps to the whole organization or to specific people or groups.
+For you as a report creator or admin, apps make it easier to manage permissions on collections of dashboards.

 Business users install these apps from Microsoft AppSource, or you can send them a direct link.
 They can easily find and return to your content because it’s all in one place.
 They get updates automatically and you can control how frequently the data refreshes.
 Read more about the [app experience for business users](powerbi-service-what-are-apps.md).